 I mentioned above that Tammy, John and Slavek preferred to move into the mic to boost their solos but that is not true of everyone and I often would boost solos from the board though nowadays I would clear that with the artist(s) first.
 I also used the pan button to stereo position the musicians on the stage, and used the effects button to adjust the effects from song to song, depending on the pace and mood of the song.
 Of course nowadays I would clear that with the artist(s) too and also check whether they wanted effects at all and if they did whether they wanted them just in the mains or also in the monitors.
 Also one compliment I received once from Jake de Villiers (then of the bluegrass band Kootenay Loop) was that the monitor sound was just as good as at major festivals (but that was an outdoor gig with no back wall).

-go up to my curriculum vitae, heavy in acoustical
+my curriculum vitae, heavy in acoustical

 physics and digital signal processing and math and more

 go up to my home page